-Syte, an e-commerce visual search platform, gets $30 million Series C to expand in the U.S. and Asia – TechCrunch
+Syte, an e-commerce visual search platform, gets $30 million Series C to expand in the US and Asia – TechCrunch

 Tel Aviv-based visual search and product discovery platform Syte, already used by brands like Farfetch and Fashion Nova, plans to expand in the United States and Asia-Pacific region after its latest funding.
 The startup announced today it has raised a $30 million Series C, with an additional $10 million in debt.

-The round was led by Viola Ventures, with participation from LG Tech Ventures, La Maison, MizMaa Ventures, Kreos Capital, and returning investors Magma, Naver Corporation, Commerce Ventures, Storm Ventures, Axess Ventures, Remagine Media Ventures and KDS Media Fund.
+The round was led by Viola Ventures, with participation from LG Tech Ventures, La Maison, MizMaa Ventures, Kreos Capital and returning investors Magma, Naver Corporation, Commerce Ventures, Storm Ventures, Axess Ventures, Remagine Media Ventures and KDS Media Fund.
 Syte’s last round of funding, a $21.5 million Series B, was announced in September 2019.
 The startup has now raised a total of $71 million.

 Launched in 2015 to focus on visual search for clothing, Syte’s technology now covers other verticals like jewelry and home decor, and is used by brands including Farfetch, Fashion Nova, Castorama and Signet Jewelers.
 Syte says that its solutions can increase conversion by 177% on average.